Planned Roof Maintenance vs Reactive Repairs: What Saves More Money for Councils and Housing Providers?

 Urgent attendance is always more expensive than planned work.

-Leaks can destroy ceilings, electrics, flooring, IT equipment - costing thousands.
+Leaks can destroy ceilings, electrics, flooring, and IT equipment, costing thousands.

 Water ingress or loose materials can lead to injuries - and potential liability.